gvazdas/svencoop/README.md

 https://github.com/MrOats/AngelScript_SC_Plugins

+Admins can type .respawnall in console to force respawn all players.

 # Loading music

 Shuffles a list of .mp3 files provided in the script.
 All clients hear the same songs.
 Track changes on map change.